JJambros/TravelBuddy/README.md

 ## Nickname

->
+> TB

 ## Description (about 100 words)

-> This App is a Travel app that will help you plan your trip by finding different expenses provided by different companies to find those within your price range.
+> TravelBuddy is a Travel app that will help you plan your trip by finding different expenses provided by different companies to find those within your price range.
+> This would include things like flights, accomodations, activities or tours.
 >
+> It is also useful as a discovery app.
+Discover destinations based on interests, view pictures of destinations to help users decide and match activities
+> available in the area.
+>
+> Providers will be able to included in this app of varying types.
+Airlines, hotels, tours, etc. will be able to manage their services on this webapp.